ben-counsell/Shade-in-the-Borders/brief.md

 ## MVP

 Customers should be able to select a 'Frame' and 'Pattern' for their lampshade, and add these to an 'Order'.
-The 'Frame' should have a syle, a size, and a stock level.
+The 'Frame' should have a style, a size, and a stock level.
 The 'Pattern' should have a name.
 The frames and patterns will have a many-to-many relationship, which will be connected by the 'Orders' table.

 The customer should be able to access a page which displays all their 'Order's, and click through to edit or remove orders.